Key takeaways

-The best state to form an LLC depends on your business type, revenue, and priorities.
-Wyoming offers the lowest fees and strongest privacy.
+The best state to form an LLC ultimately depends on your business type, revenue, and priorities.
+For example, Wyoming offers the lowest fees and strongest privacy.
 Delaware has the most business-friendly court system.
 Florida and Texas charge no state income tax.
 Nevada provides strong asset protection.
 For most small businesses and solopreneurs, forming in your home state is the simplest and cheapest option.
-But if you operate online, have multi-state clients, or want maximum privacy, forming in a different state can save you thousands per year.
+But if you operate online, have multi-state clients, or want maximum privacy, forming in a different state can meaningfully reduce ongoing costs.

 Why Your State of Formation Matters

 Your state of formation determines your filing fees, annual report costs, tax obligations, and the level of legal protection your LLC receives.
 It also determines how much of your personal information becomes public record.
-Some states publish your name, home address, and the names of all LLC members in a searchable online database.
-Others let you form anonymously with no public disclosure.
+Some states publish your name, home address, and the names of all LLC members in a searchable online database; others let you remain anonymous with no public disclosure.

 If you form in a state where you do not physically operate, you will likely need to register as a foreign LLC in your home state as well.
-That means paying two sets of fees and filing two annual reports.
-This is why forming in your home state is often the most practical choice unless you have a specific reason to go elsewhere.
+That means paying two sets of fees and filing two annual reports, which is why forming in your home state is often the most practical choice unless you have a specific reason to go elsewhere.

 Top States for LLC Formation Compared

 Wyoming stands out for low costs and strong privacy.
+Wyoming charges no state income tax on individuals or corporations.
 The initial filing fee is $100, and the annual report costs $60.
-Wyoming does not impose state income tax on individuals or corporations.
-LLC member names are not listed in public records, and the state allows nominee officers and organizers.
+LLC member names are not listed in public records, and the state allows nominee managers and organizers.
 For online businesses, e-commerce sellers, and solopreneurs who want maximum privacy at the lowest cost, Wyoming is hard to beat.

 Delaware is the traditional choice for businesses that anticipate outside investment or complex ownership structures.
 The Court of Chancery handles business disputes without juries, making outcomes more predictable.
-The filing fee is $90, but the annual franchise tax starts at $300.
+The filing fee is $110 (filing fee plus municipality fee, per the Delaware Division of Corporations' August 2024 update), and the annual franchise tax starts at $300.
 Delaware does not tax out-of-state income, which benefits businesses that operate entirely outside Delaware.
 The state is popular among startups, venture-backed companies, and businesses planning to raise capital.

 Florida charges no state personal income tax, making it attractive for LLC owners who want to keep more of their pass-through income.
 The filing fee is $125, and the annual report costs $138.75.
 Florida does require public disclosure of LLC member and manager names in its records.
 If you already live in Florida or plan to relocate, forming locally saves you from double registration.

 Texas also has no state income tax and offers a large, business-friendly market.
-The filing fee is $300 and there is no annual report requirement, but Texas imposes a franchise tax on businesses with revenue over $2.47 million.
-For small businesses under that threshold, Texas is effectively tax-free at the state level.
+The filing fee is $300.
+Texas has no traditional annual report, but every LLC must file a Public Information Report (PIR) with the Texas Comptroller each May 15 — no fee, but required regardless of revenue.
+Texas imposes a franchise tax only above the no-tax-due threshold (currently ~$2.65M for 2026).
+For small businesses under that threshold, Texas is effectively tax-free at the state level, though the PIR still applies.

 Ready to get a professional business address?